Apple, Nectarine and Strawberry Puree

 • Add 1 nectarine and 6 strawberries and continue steaming for 2 minutes.
 Remove from the heat.

-• Using a food processor or electric hand blender, blend the fruit until you are happy with the consistency (Note 2).
+• Using a blender, food processor or electric hand blender, blend the fruit until you are happy with the consistency (Note 2).

 Thermomix Instructions

-• Pour 500 ml water into the mixing bowl.
+• Put 2 large apples into the simmering basket.
+Pour 500 ml water into the mixing bowl.
 Insert the simmering basket and cook for 10 minutes, Varoma, speed 2, MC on.

 • Add 1 nectarine and 6 strawberries into the simmering basket.
 Cook for 2 minutes, Varoma, speed 2, MC on.
+Remove the simmering basket, and discard liquid.

 • Put the apple, nectarine and strawberries into the mixing bowl.
 Chop for 20 seconds, speed 7, MC on, making sure to increase the speed gradually to avoid the fruit immediately sticking to the sides of the mixing bowl.
 See Note 2 on consistency.